MaybeKapil/FreeCol-Improved/.gitlab/issue_templates/Refactor.md

 Refactor: Refactor the [method name] in [file name]

-The Cyclomatic complexity of getTurnsToComplete() is 10.
+The Cyclomatic complexity of [method name] is [Cyclomatic complexity number].

 Changes to make to [method name]:
 - Reduce the Cyclomatic complexity